afloyd/s3-site-sync/readme.md

 ## Introduction

 S3SS is a deployment helper.
-It allows synchronization to the cloud of a local directory of static files to be used as a website behind a
-Cloudfront distribution (CDN).
-If the S3 bucket does not exist for the account with the given S3 credentials, then it tries to create it
-(will fail on creating duplicate bucket name).
+It allows synchronization to the cloud of a local directory of static files to be used as a website behind a Cloudfront distribution (CDN).
+If the S3 bucket does not exist for the account with the given S3 credentials, then it tries to create it (will fail on creating duplicate bucket name).
 It will also set it up for CORS uploads.
 When creating the bucket it enables it to work as an S3 website.
 If the bucket already exists, then it ensures that it is set up to work as an S3 website.
 It will search for a cloudfront distribution that already exists for the given bucket (based on distribution origins), if it does not find one then it will set one up to work with the given/created S3 bucket.
-Make sure to read the `NOTES` section at the bottom...
+Make sure to read the [Notes](#NOTES) section at the bottom...

 ## Setup